Simplicial and dimension groups with group action and their realization: Some remarks and open problems

 \subsection{The Realization Problem}

-The Realization (or representation) Problem is asking for a description of all monoids which are isomorphic to $\V(R)$ for some von Neumann regular ring $R$.
-Survey article \cite{Ara_realization} contains a comprehensive overview of this and several related open problems.
-The Realization Problem can also be phrased as asking for a description of all abelian groups realizable by a von Neumann regular ring.
+The Realization (or representation) Problem for monoids is asking for a description of all monoids which are isomorphic to $\V(R)$ for some von Neumann regular ring $R$.
+The survey article \cite{Ara_realization} contains a comprehensive overview of this and several related open problems.
+The Realization Problem for groups is asking for a description of all abelian groups realizable by a von Neumann regular ring.

-Realization Problem is known to hold for large classes of monoids or, equivalently, abelian groups.
-The classic result include realization of countable dimension monoids, i.e. the positive cones of dimension groups or, equivalently, cancellative, refinement (the Riesz refinement property holds), unperforated, conical ($x+y=0 \Rightarrow x=y=0$) monoids.
+The Realization Problem is known to hold for large classes of monoids.
+The classic results include realization of countable dimension monoids, i.e. the positive cones of dimension groups or, equivalently, cancellative, refinement (the Riesz refinement property holds), unperforated, conical ($x+y=0 \Rightarrow x=y=0$) monoids.
 Any such countable monoid can be realized by an ultramatricial algebra over a field.
 The assumption that the monoid is countable here is relevant by an example from \cite{Wehrung} of a dimension monoid of size $\aleph_2$ which cannot be realized by a regular ring.
-More recently, graph monoids, monoids with simple presentations in terms of vertices of oriented graphs, have been shown to be realizable (see \cite{Ara_Brustenga} and \cite{Ara_Goodearl}).
-In \cite{Ara_Pardo}, the authors show that graph monoids appear more generally than it may seem from their definition: by \cite[Theorem 3.6]{Ara_Pardo}, any finitely generated conical regular ($2x\leq x$ for all $x$) refinement monoid is isomorphic to a graph monoid of a countable row-finite graph.
+More recently, graph monoids, monoids with simple presentations in terms of vertices of directed graphs, have been shown to be realizable (see \cite{Ara_Brustenga} and \cite{Ara_Goodearl}).
+In \cite{Ara_Pardo}, Ara and Pardo show that graph monoids appear more generally than it may seem from their definition: by \cite[Theorem 3.6]{Ara_Pardo}, any finitely generated conical regular ($2x\leq x$ for all $x$) refinement monoid is isomorphic to a graph monoid of a countable row-finite graph.
 Subsequently, in \cite{Ara_Bosa_Pardo}, Ara, Bosa, and Pardo settle the Realization Problem for finitely generated conical refinement monoids by showing that every such monoid is realizable by a regular ring.

-In the context of this paper, we generalize the Realization Problem to the case when a group $\Gamma$ acts on an abelian group $G$ so that the classic Realization Problem corresponds to the case when $\Gamma$ is trivial.
+In the context of this paper, we generalize the Realization Problem for groups to the case when a group $\Gamma$ acts on an abelian group $G$ so that the classic Realization Problem corresponds to the case when $\Gamma$ is trivial.
 Recall that a $\Gamma$-graded ring $R$ is {\em graded regular} if $x\in xRx$ for every homogeneous element $x$.
 We state the modified Realization Problem as follows.

 {\bf $\mathbf{\Gamma}$-Realization Problem.} Describe all abelian $\Gamma$-groups which are isomorphic to $K_0^{\Gamma}(R)$ for some $\Gamma$-graded von Neumann regular ring $R.$